Sample the best of old and new Europe on this charming journey through Scandinavia and the Baltic States.

 The areas visited on this trip can be very cold at night throughout the year, especially at the start and end of the season.
 Please bring appropriate clothing for adverse weather conditions, including base layers, hat, gloves, scarf, coat and anything else that you think may be applicable.

 As accommodation on this trip is twin share, single travellers will share a room with another traveller of the same sex.
-The exception are the cabins in the Norwegian Fjords area where rooming may be mix-gender multi-share, and the overnight ferry to Helsinki, where accommodation will be quad-share.
 This trip is a great opportunity to get to know other like-minded people, so embrace it while you can.
 However, if you’d prefer not to share, a single room supplement is available at an additional charge.
 Please ask your travel consultant for more details.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together/apart.
 In some locations our accommodation has shared bathroom facilities, and guesthouses often have rooms of different shapes, sizes and standards.

 This trip is designed to give you a fair amount of free time so you can explore each destination at your own pace.
 We will, however, take you on regular orientation walks, so you'll be on your feet quite a lot.
 While this may be tiring for some, it’s the best way to get your head around a place and to set yourself up for further discoveries.